 Under 'normal' circumstances, fire is healthy for the land; it clears out accumulated plant matter and returns nutrients to the ground.
 But with drought, the threat of weeds to infest and overcome native plants, and the needs of sensitive wildlife species like sage-grouse, modern fires are more challenging.

 Friends will work with the land management agencies to schedule restoration projects to help these and other areas recover after fire.
 Stay tuned for updates in the months ahead.
+For the most up-to-date information about wildfires in Nevada, check out Inciweb.

 Campaign Updates

 It’s exciting that there are four active bills in Congress to designate wilderness in Nevada.
-But it’s also critically important that caring citizens like you voice support for these bills to make sure they make it through to the President’s desk
+But it’s also critically important that caring citizens like you voice support for these bills to make sure they make it through to the President’s desk.

 Even if you’ve called your senators and congressmen to voice support in the past, please take a few minutes to do so again.

+These important places NEED YOU!
 We will collect and deliver your support to the Congressional offices.

 Burbank Canyons!!